misuminitt/anniversary-time-tracker/README.md

-# Aniversary Time Tracker
+# Anniversary Time Tracker

-**Aniversary Time Tracker** is an application that counts the aniversary days, month, years, and seconds with my love.
+**Aniversary Time Tracker** is an application that counts the anniversary days, month, years, and seconds with my love.

 ## ✨ Features
 - Real-time time tracking since a selected date.